mnvr/notes/memoization-in-haskell.md

 ```

 In the final result, we're not actually using the value chained from the put,
 which is why we ignore it using the underscore wildcard.
-This is actually a
+This is a common thing
-common thing - sometimes we just want two things to happen one after the other,
+\- sometimes we just want two things to happen one after the other, but the
-but the second thing doesn't use the result of the first.
-It is so common, that
+second thing doesn't use the result of the first.
+It is so common, that the
-the Haskell standard library provides a sequence operator `>>` to shorten this
+Haskell standard library provides a sequence operator `>>` to shorten this `>>=
-`>>= \_ ->` pattern.
+\_ ->` pattern.

 So after changing the last two lines to